 Schecter guitars have proven themselves as modern classics, and the Hellraiser in particular I believe is one of the best guitars for metal. and Schecter’s attention to detail and innovation is always impressive.
 Schecter guitars are well-made, and incorporate some great choices in pickups and hardware from third-party suppliers.

 None of the guitar makers discussed in this post are going anywhere any time soon, and in my opinion, Schecter still has a long way to go to unseat the brands listed ahead of them on this list.
 But it is obvious that Schecter intends to make its mark in the world of extreme guitar, and they are well on their way.

 As we reach number 7 on this list, things are starting to get a little tenuous.
 This is the territory where the debates really heat up, and sometimes people end up typing things in comments sections that aren’t very nice.
 Just promise you’ll leave my mother out of it, okay?

 B.C.
 Rich is a guitar company that stirs up that kind of emotion.
 They have a legacy rooted in metal, and for decades some of the best, heaviest and meanest guitarists have carried B.C.
 Rich into battle.
-This is company that does little else besides make awesome metal guitars, and they do it well.
+This is a company that does little else besides make awesome metal guitars, and they do it well.